Siddique-Aham/Siddique-Aham/README.md

 I'm a passionate Data Science and AI enthusiast currently pursuing my Bachelor's Computer Applications (BCA) with a strong foundation in programming, machine learning, and data analytics.
 I love transforming raw data into meaningful insights and building intelligent solutions.

-- 🔭 I’m currently working on enhancing my skills in Deep Learning and Cloud Technologies
+- 🔭 I'm currently working on enhancing my skills in Deep Learning and Cloud Technologies
-- 🌱 I’m currently learning Advanced Machine Learning techniques and Cloud platforms
+- 🌱 I'm currently learning Advanced Machine Learning techniques and Cloud platforms
-- 👯 I’m looking to collaborate on Data Science and AI projects
+- 👯 I'm looking to collaborate on Data Science and AI projects
 - 💬 Ask me about Python, Machine Learning, Data Analysis, and AI
 - 📫 How to reach me: siddiqueaham05@gmail.com
 - ⚡ Fun fact: I enjoy solving complex problems and building practical AI applications